data4history-unibo/meeting2022/README.md

     </ul>
   </li>
   <li><b>style.css</b>.</li>
   <li><b>main.js</b> - This file is written in jQuery. jQuery reference is included in index.html.
-Only two fuctions are written in JavaScript.     </li>
+Only two fuctions are written in pure             JavaScript.</li>
 </ol>

 You will find also two folders: